the-t-in-rtf/unified-listing/front-end/api/docs/ul.md

         ```

 ## PUT /api/product

 Update an existing product.
-Partial records are allowed, but at a minimum you must provide a uid and at least one other field.
-If a partial record is submitted, only the supplied fields will be updated.
-To clear the value for a field, you must explicitly pass "null" as the value.
+You must provide a complete record in JSON format.
 Returns the updated product record.

 Note: If you do not submit an "updated" field, the current date will be used.

 + Request (application/json}

+    ```
     {
         "uid":        "ul:12345",
         "definition": "This existing record needs to be updated.",